Series "PSE" Part 2 "About Electrical Appliances"

 | ![]() |

-| Procedures under the Electrical Appliance and Material Safety Act (For Importers) | Specified Electrical Appliances | Non-specified Electrical Appliances |
+| Procedures under the Electrical Appliance and Material Safety Act (in the case of importers) | Specified Electrical Appliances | Non-Specified Electrical Appliances |

 |---|---|---|

-| Verification of Appliance Name and Model Type | Required | Required |
+| Confirmation of Electrical Appliance Name and Model Classification | Required | Required |

 | Business Notification | Required | Required |

-| Compliance with Technical Standards | Required | Required |
+| Obligation to Conform to Technical Standards | Required | Required |

-| Conformity Inspection | Required | < Not Required > |
+| Conformity Inspection | Required | < Not Applicable > |

-| Validity Confirmation of Certificate Validity Confirmation of Copy of Equivalent Certificate | Required | < Not Required > |
+| Confirmation of Certificate Validity Period Confirmation of Validity Period of a Copy of an Equivalent Certificate | Required | < Not Applicable > |

 | Voluntary Inspection | Required | Required |